M-Media-Group/le-chat/docs/src/content/docs/routing.md

 - `message`: The content of the message to be sent.

 ## Missing routes
-Laravel Chat does not implement routes for adding or removing participants from chatrooms on purpose, as this will highly depend on your application logic and requirements.
+Le Chat does not implement routes for adding or removing participants from chatrooms on purpose, as this will highly depend on your application logic and requirements.
 You can implement these routes in your application as needed.